Surrey

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Discharge letters lacked detail for GPs, KMPT failed to maintain post-discharge contact as per policy, and communication with patient families regarding discharge decisions was inadequate.
+Concerns summary (AI summary) Discharge letters lacked detail for GPs, KMPT failed to maintain post-discharge contact as per policy, and communication with patient families regarding discharge decisions was inadequate.
 Staff were also unaware of KMPT's discharge policies.

 Rita Taylor